afancyfridgemagnet/chatweave/README.md

 Alias: /bg

 `/solo <partial channel names or numbers>`
-Unmutes one specific channel while muting all other channels.
+Unmutes specific channels while muting all other channels.
-Empty arguments solos currently active channel.
+If no parameters specified, solos the currently active channel.

 `/mute <partial channel names or numbers>`
 Mutes one or more channels, hiding and preventing messages from showing.
-Empty arguments mutes currently active channel.
+If no parameters specified, mutes the currently active channel.

 `/unmute <partial channel names or numbers>`
 Unmutes one or more channels, allowing future messages to show.
-Empty arguments unmutes currently active channel.
+If no parameters specified, unmutes the currently active channel.

 `/unmuteall`
 Unmutes all channels, allowing all future messages to be shown.

 `/clear <optional partial channel name(s) or number(s)`
 Clears messages from specified channel(s).
-If no parameters specified, clears messages from the current active channel.
+If no parameters specified, clears messages from the currently active channel.

 `/clearall`
 Clears all messages from the screen.